 Although not usually recognized as a major design consideration, the proper ventilation of the attic area is an essential factor in gaining the maximum service life out of the building materials used in the roof assembly, in addition to improving heating and cooling costs.
-Overlooking this consideration may result in premature failure of the roofing system:
+Overlooking this consideration may result in premature failure of the roofing system, including:

 In recent times, energy conservation measures have produced a situation where heat and moisture move into the attic and may be retained there.
 Improved insulation and better weather-stripping are the two major factors bringing about this effect.